-At Babson Duncan began developing a business plan and recruited Brian and other teammates in 2006 to use the idea for group projects in various courses.
-The first business plan was for a geothermal installation and design business, a hot market at the time.
-A key instructor and advisor Bob Caspe encoraged the two to have awareness of the big picture value of the the whole opportunity ahead.
-Without suggesting specific business ideas, he encouraged us to and rethink the model.
-With his help and the help of our fellow students, we created an analytical approach to evaluate different business models which our team could realistically implement to help those installers instead of compete with them.
+At Babson, Duncan and Brian began developing a business plan and recruited other teammates in 2006 to use their idea for group projects in various courses.
+The first business plan was for a geothermal installation and design business, a particularly hot market at the time in 2006.
+A key instructor and advisor Bob Caspe encouraged the team to have awareness of the big picture of the whole opportunity ahead and to rethink the model.
+With Bob's help and the help of their fellow classmates, Brian and Duncan created an analytical approach to evaluate different business models which the team could realistically implement to help those installers and small businesses succeed, rather than compete with them.

-Brian and Duncan partnered and formed HeatSpring in Bob Caspe's course.
-Brian then found and recruited our first expert Dr. Charles Remund who developed and taught a course for geothermal drillers and installers in a classroom the young company rented from Babson.
-Dr. Remund still teaches several courses with HeatSpring and our upgrade from a physical classroom to a digital one has enabled his valuable information reach thousands of building professionals all over the world.
+Brian and Duncan formed HeatSpring soon after and Brian found and recruited HeatSpring's first expert Dr. Charles Remund who developed and taught a course for geothermal drillers and installers in a classroom the young company rented from Babson.
+Dr. Remund still teaches several courses with HeatSpring and the upgrade from a physical classroom to a digital one has enabled him and many other experts like him to share their valuable information with tens of thousands of building professionals all over the world.

 If there is one thing I have learned, its that starting and running a business involves way more hard work for way lower pay than I ever imagined.
 Why do this to myself?
 One reason: Impact.
 I love that I get to work with industries and people aligned with my personal philosophies.
 I believe I can provide the greatest impact by helping people in those industries be more successful.
-Energy consumption from buildings makes up a significant portion of our global energy usage.
 I think my life and my work can have the greatest impact on the future of the world if I can help those people who are working to make the world better.
 Specifically by creating innovative ways to help you.
-Yes if you are reading this page, then I'm trying to help you.
+Yes if you are reading this page, then I am most likely trying to help you.
 I help professionals with years of experience learn something new.
-I help newcomers take their first step in a big new world.
-I help experts unpack their vast knwoledge and break it down in a way they can share it with others.
+I help newcomers take their first step in a big new industry.
+I help experts unpack their vast knowledge and break it down in a way that it can be shared with others.
 I help people unlock their value to the world so we don't waste time re-solving all the same problems.
 I take honor in helping you and I run this business with utmost integrity, honesty and respect for you and all of our stakeholders including future generations. - Duncan Miller